Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/16 Chapter-14 Yester Hill.md

 > A thirty-foot-tall plant creature bursts out of the statue, sending twigs and earth flying.
 The creature resembles a dead treant with green light seeping out of it.
 ^687

 The creature that erupts from the wooden statue is a [[5.
-Mechanics/Bestiary/Plant/Tree Blight (COS).md|") (see appendix D"]] that the druids call Wintersplinter.
+Mechanics/Bestiary/Plant/Tree Blight (COS).md\|tree blight]] (see appendix D) that the druids call Wintersplinter.
 The green light comes from the magic gem embedded in its "heart."
 The gem can be removed only when Wintersplinter is dead.

 The druids command Wintersplinter to travel north and lay waste to the Wizard of Wines vineyard (chapter 12).
 Although the characters might not understand what the druids are up to, they will no doubt wonder where the druids are sending the tree blight.
 As Wintersplinter travels north, its destination should become clear to characters who have previously visited the winery and the vineyard.
 Whether they try to halt its advance is up to them.